-- Value for money: ensure a cost-effective solution that achieves optimum value for money outcomes for the State on a whole of life basis. - Safety: strive for unrivalled health, safety and rail safety performance by actively safeguarding and enhancing the wellbeing of people, industries and the community in the safe delivery and operation of SRL East. - Time: procure and deliver the tunnelling packages in collaboration with other work packages where required and in accordance with specified milestone dates to facilitate the achievement of SRL East operations. - Disruption: Minimise disruption, delay and inconvenience to the public, road and public transport users, adjacent businesses, stakeholders and the community during the performance of the Contractor's activities. - Stakeholders: deliver the tunnelling packages in a manner that supports positive and collaborative relationships with stakeholders and the community. - Design Life: provide the tunnel infrastructure required for conveying passenger rolling stock over a '100-year design life'.
+- Value for money: ensure a cost-effective solution that achieves optimum value for money outcomes for the State on a whole of life basis. - Safety: strive for unrivalled health, safety and rail safety performance by actively safeguarding and enhancing the wellbeing of people, industries and the community in the safe delivery and operation of SRL East. - Time: procure and deliver the tunnelling packages in collaboration with other work packages where required and in accordance with specified milestone dates to facilitate the achievement of SRL East operations. - Disruption: during the contractor's activities, minimise disruption, delay, and inconvenience to the affected public, road and public transport users, adjacent businesses, stakeholders, and the community. - Stakeholders: deliver the tunnelling packages in a manner that supports positive and collaborative relationships with stakeholders and the community. - Design Life: provide the tunnel infrastructure required for conveying passenger rolling stock over a '100-year design life'.